mr7brown/agb.github.io/pages/mydoc/style_guide/0_introduction/style_intro.md

 ## Non-goals

-The information in this guideline is not meant to be a replacement for some of the traditional style-guides that have more detail on grammar, punctuation, and general writing (the [Resources](/resources) page has more information on some well respected style guides).
+The information in this guideline is not meant to be a replacement for some of the traditional style-guides that have more detail on grammar, punctuation, and general writing.
+The [Resources](/resources) page has more information on some well respected style guides.
 Instead, this guideline contains supplementary information geared towards the editorial side of technical documentation.

 ## Using the guide